ssbc/ssb-meta-feeds/README.md

 })
 ```

-The `details` argumentis a *FeedDetails* object and it always requires
+The `details` argument is a *FeedDetails* object and it always requires
 `feedpurpose` (any string) and `feedformat` (either `'classic'` for normal
 ed25519 SSB feeds, or `'bendybutt-v1'` if you want a metafeed).
 The `isFeed`
 function also takes a *FeedDetails* object as input.